fommil/fpmortals/manuscript/complete.md

 # Scalaz Data Types

 Who doesn't love a good data structure?
-Although a vector and a list can do the same things, their performance characteristics are very different.
+The answer is *nobody*, because data structures are awesome.

 In this chapter we'll explore the *collection-like* data types in scalaz, as well as data types that augment the Scala language with useful semantics and additional type safety.

+The primary reason we care about having lots of collections at our disposal is performance.
+A vector and a list can do the same things, but their performance characteristics are different: a vector has constant lookup cost whereas a list must be traversed.

+W> Performance estimates - including claims in this chapter - should be taken with W> a pinch of salt.
+Modern processor design, memory pipelining, and JVM garbage W> collection can invalidate intuitive reasoning based on operation counting.
+W>
+W> A hard truth of modern computers is that empirical performance tests, for a W> specific task, can shock and surprise: e.g. lookup in a `List` is often faster W> in practice than in a `Vector`.
+Use a tool such as [JMH](http://openjdk.java.net/projects/code-tools/jmh/) when performance testing.

+All of the collections presented here are *persistent*: if we add or remove an element we can still use the old version.
+Structural sharing is essential to the performance of persistent data structures, otherwise the entire collection is rebuilt with every operation.

-Unlike the Java and Scala collections, there is no hierarchy to the data types in scalaz.
+Unlike the Java and Scala collections, there is no hierarchy to the data types in scalaz: these collections are much simpler to understand.
 Polymorphic functionality is provided by optimised instances of the typeclasses we studied in the previous chapter.
 This makes it a lot easier to swap implementations for performance reasons, and to provide our own.